ADA – EMPLOYMENT

 How can a small business owner be ADA compliant?

-If your business has 15 or more employees, in order to be ADA compliant you must ensure that persons with disabilities:
+If your business has 15 or more employees, in order to be ADA compliant you must provide persons with disabilities:

-• have the same chance as other employees to apply for jobs for which they are qualified;
+• the same chance as other employees to apply for jobs for which they are qualified;

-• have the same opportunity as other employees for promotion within the company;
+• the same opportunity as other employees for promotion within the company;

-• receive the same benefits offered to other employees; and
+• the same benefits offered to other employees; and

-• enjoy their job without harassment regarding their disability.
+• means to enjoy their job without harassment regarding their disability.

 Are there specific ADA rules about hiring?

 Yes!
-Under the ADA, an employer is not permitted to ask questions about disability or request medical exams or records until AFTER an offer of employment is made.
-However, the offer may be conditional on proof of the applicant’s ability to perform the functions of the job.
+Under the ADA, an employer may not ask questions about disability or request medical exams or records until AFTER an offer of employment is made.
+However, the employer can make the offer conditioned on proof of the applicant’s ability to perform the functions of the job.

 Generally, an employer cannot request medical information or ask for a medical exam unless it is required for all employees in the same job category.
 And if an employer receives medical information, they are obligated to keep it confidential.